Air Berlin to sell planes to improve equity ratio

-Air Berlin (AB1.DE), which has not posted an annual operating profit since 2007, is trying to shrink its way back to profitability after growing rapidly and racking up debt.
+Air Berlin, which has not posted an annual operating profit since 2007, is trying to shrink its way back to profitability after growing rapidly and racking up debt.
 Abu Dhabi-based Etihad Airways, which holds a 29 percent stake, has also provided loans.

 Germany's second-biggest carrier after Lufthansa (LHAG.DE) said last week its equity had plummeted by about two-thirds to 101.3 million euros by the end of June.